Automation Hybrid Runbook Worker overview

 - Ease of Manageability – It offers native integration with ARM identity for Hybrid Runbook Worker and provides the flexibility for governance at scale through policies and templates.

-- Azure Active Directory based authentication – It uses a VM system-assigned managed identities provided by Azure Active Directory.
+- Microsoft Entra ID based authentication – It uses a VM system-assigned managed identities provided by Microsoft Entra ID.
 This centralizes control and management of identities and resource credentials.

 - Unified experience – It offers an identical experience for managing Azure and off-Azure Arc-enabled machines.